clearmatics/zeth/mpc/README.md

 ## Contributing (during MPC)

-When requested, invoke the contribution computation from inside the working directory, specifying the URL (received from the coordinator, usually by email or during registration), and the contributor secret key.
+When requested, invoke the contribution computation (ensure the env is activated, and that commands are executed inside the working directory).
+Specify the URL (you should reveive this from the coordinator, usually by email or during registration), and the contributor secret key.

 For phase1: